Showing posts with label cracker barrel. Show all posts

 Across the highway was the Tanger Outlet, so off we went in that direction.

-I said I would love to have something cold, so hubby sat down, took out his cell phone, and began looking for restaurants.
+I said I would love to have something cold, so Hubby sat down, took out his cell phone, and began looking for restaurants.

 In the meantime, I have spotted Blues Markers and guitars dotted throughout the shopping area, and off I go, taking pictures.